rusefi/rusefi_documentation/FAQ/HOWTO_electronic_throttle_body_configuration.md

 ### Throttle position sensor

+1. configure TPS input channels:

+2a. press "auto calibrate TPS" - it should open then close throttle, recording endpoinst

+2b. hit the burn button

 Zero position requires you to push throttle closed.
 Full throttle requires you to push throttle open.

 Neutral position is usually somewhere around 0-10%.